Verteego/vds-doc/installation.rst

 **5. Start playing**

-- When the installation is terminated, navigate to the newly created instance IP (port 33330).
+- When the installation process has finished, navigate to the newly created instance IP (port 33330).
 You can find it on on your Google Cloud Compute Engine console: http://GC_INSTANCE_IP:33330

 **INSTALLATION ON A LOCAL VIRTUAL SERVER (VIRTUALBOX)**